inaimathi/langnostic/posts/authentication-part-two.md

 ## Prove that you can sign this

-1. The server sends the user a random ~64 code
+1. The server sends the user a random ~64 byte code
 2. The user signs that plain-text and sends the result back
 3. The server verifies that what it got matches the plain-text from step one, and was signed by the user trying to log in
       - If it does and it was, that code is revoked and the user is given access.
       - If it doesn't or it wasn't, boot the fucker *(and probably make a note of the break-in attempt)*

 Like I said, you could combine them at low effort, though I'm not actually sure it would add any kind of security boost over one-or-the-other.
-The trouble, I assume, is the UI; the simplest possible way to implement this system involves some pretty odd (odd for the average computer user on the interwebs today) steps for the user.
+The trouble, I assume, is the UI; the simplest possible way to implement this system involves some pretty odd steps for the user.

 First, logging in becomes a minimum two-step process.
 Three, really, if you count decrypting/signing as a step.
 Because the server needs to know who you're trying to log in as *before* generating and sending your code, you can't identify yourself and send the answer at the same time the way you can with password systems.
 You need one, *then* the other.